auth0/docs/articles/monitoring/how-to-monitor-auth0.md

 Auth0 can be monitored as a standard web application using System Center Operations Manager (SCOM) or any tool that supports synthetic transactions.

-We recommend adding SCOM probes for the `test` and `testall` endpoints, in addition to one for a synthetic login transaction that includes the extensions your applications rely on (such as rules that execute custom code for integration with your company's other services).
+In addition to a synthetic login transaction that includes the extensions your applications rely on (such as rules that execute custom code for integration with your company's other services), we recommend adding SCOM probes for the `test` and `testall` endpoints.

 To set up SCOM: